entur/design-system/README.md

 To create a new package, simply run `yarn new-package`, and you'll be guided through the process of creating a new package.

+You can also specify the name of the new package if you want - like `yarn new-package swirler`.

 ## Contributing

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
 This lets us create new version numbers and change logs based on commit messages, instead of spending time on doing it manually.